Top 5 UI/UX Design Agencies In The World — December 2022

 - User Stories.
-A user story is essentially a sentence that describes one particular aspect of how a user may interact with the product, service, app, or website.
+A user story is a sentence describing one particular aspect of how a user may interact with the product, service, app, or website.
 However, the description has to provide capable action content for software developers.
 For instance, if the user would like to change the color of the t-shirt to see the product in that color.
 Each user story has three parts: an individual, an action, and an action consequence.

 - User Journey Map.
 The user journey map is a linear visualization that shows the persona’s feelings while using the product.
-It allows UI/UX designers to outline potential gaps in the process and define areas that should be improved.
+It allows designers to outline potential gaps in the process and define areas that should be improved.
 Designers usually base such maps on the feedback received via user interviews, observations, and data acquired during previous phases.

 During this UI/UX design stage, the agency defines the product’s information architecture.
-The team of UX designers uses tools to help visualize the actual flow inside the product or service.
-At this stage, your UI/UX agency will likely resort to text-based flow charts, UI flow, and sitemaps.
+The UI/UX designers use tools to help visualize the actual flow inside the product or service.
+Your UI/UX agency will likely resort to text-based flow charts, UI flow, and sitemaps at this stage.
 These are great for showing each page of the site or app.

-So, your UI/UX design agency is finally ready to design your product.
+So, your design agency is finally ready to design your product.
 At this stage, the process will include the elements listed below.

 - Design systems.
 A lot of top UI/UX agencies use design systems.
 These are reusable elements that may be assembled following previously determined standards.
 These represent a perfect tool for larger projects.
 Such systems boost the design process in the long run — even if they require a sometimes hefty initial investment.

 - Interaction design.
 This is when the agency’s team will define how the end-user will move from one screen to the next.
-By creating an interactive map, the team understands which parts of the screen will be interactive.
+By creating an interactive map, the team understands which screen parts will be interactive.
 For example, boxes, buttons, inputs, and links are possibilities.
-Interaction maps are not precisely full-screen mockups, but they help understand what the user interface ultimately looks like.
+Interaction maps are not precisely full-screen mockups, but help understand the user interface.